-In addition, Kiplinger Program staff have conducted training in recent years in Moldova, Pakistan and Sierra Leone.
+In addition, Kiplinger Program staff have conducted training in recent years in Moldova, Pakistan and Sierra Leone, Pakistan, Zambia and Ethiopia.
 The U.S. State Department has supported those efforts financially and with other help.

 In 2014, nearly 200 African journalists received training in media management, libel and privacy laws, and media ethics during workshops in Sierra Leone.
 In 2015, journalists in Pakistan benefited from having Kiplinger and American University faculty teach ethics and media law.
 In 2016, Kiplinger took its social media training to the Rockit Digital Summit in Moldova, where more than 500 journalists and communicators gathered from Eastern Europe.
 In late 2016 Kiplinger was in Jamacia for a training session on the ethics of covering grief and tragedy.